The Status of CALEA at Baldwin Wallace University

 When a LEA presents a request for information on a person or IP address, they may also ask for the location of the device that person is using.
 By having the ability to associate a user to an IP address, a MAC address, and to a physical port, providing that information is possible.

-For any CALEA-related inquiries at Baldwin Wallace University, the initial contact person will be the Director of Information Technology, Robert Agnew.
-If the Director is not available, the Senior Vice President, Dick Fletcher should be contacted.
+For any CALEA-related inquiries at Baldwin Wallace University, the initial contact person will be the CIO, Greg Flanik.
+If the CIO is unavailable, the Senior Vice President, Dick Fletcher should be contacted.
 Once a subpoena has been validated, the appropriate IT staff personnel will be assigned to assist the LEA.
-College personnel will make certain that all requests are handled efficiently and with the utmost discretion and confidentiality, involving the minimum number of people possible.
+University personnel will make certain that all requests are handled efficiently and with the utmost discretion and confidentiality, involving the minimum number of people possible.